hngu/appfinity/src/python/airflow/README.md

 - Uses version 1.10.10 (TODO upgrade to version 2)

 ### Setup
+- Run the command `./start.sh` to run docker compose
+- When it is done, when a few minutes as airflow tries to start up.
+You can check the progress via `docker ps`

+### Docker CLI
+```
+$ docker ps # list all running containers (helps you get their ids)
+$ docker stop <container id> # kill it (gracefully)
+$ docker exec -it container_id /bin/bash # open a bash shell for docker container
+```
 - Build docker via command: `docker build -t airflow-basic .` This just builds a docker image from the Dockerfile in current directory and names it `airflow-basic`.
 - Run the docker container via: `docker run -p 8080:8080 -d airflow-basic` Runs the container named `airflow-basic` with specified ports in the background.
 - Verify it is running via `docker ps`.
 Should should the `airflow-basic` container running.

-### Docker CLI
-```
-$ docker ps # get the id of the running container
-$ docker stop <container id> # kill it (gracefully)
-$ docker exec -it container_id /bin/bash #
-```

 ### Airflow CLI
 ```